saturnflyer/casting/README.md

   end
 end
 Person.new.method(:hello).unbind #=> #<UnboundMethod: Person#hello>
+# or
+Person.instance_method(:hello) #=> #<UnboundMethod: Person#hello>
 ```

 But if you attempt to use that `UnboundMethod` on an object that is not a `Person` you'll get
 an error about a type mismatch.

-Delegation will bind an unbound method to a client object and execute the method as though it is
+Casting will bind an unbound method to a client object and execute the method as though it is
 defined on the client object.
+Any reference to `self` from the method block will refer to the
+client object.

 ## Contributing